-The reforms that have been pushed through to date have led to important changes aiding the economy.
 The opening up of the entertainment industry will create jobs for young locals and women driving makes it easier for millions more people to enter the workforce.
 Reforms to the financial markets have led indexing firms to bring the Saudi Stock Market (Tadawul) into the mainstream of the emerging markets universe which now assists to draw in many billions of investment dollars.
 A due enactment of law will encourage public-private partnerships to herald more foreign investment.
 The economic transformation that the KSA has embarked upon is complex and multidimensional and will certainly take time to turn around a non-oil serviced economy, although there have been recent positive signs, but it will remain in the short term with the support of oil revenues.

 On the other hand, the KSA was resilient in the previous recession in 2007/2008 on strong oil reserves and not only can the Saudi government be relied upon to step in to rescue troubled lenders, reliable institutions for procedural reasons but crucially, it can also afford to do so, although has suffered due to previous oil price declines and it has meant increased spending.

-Vision 2030 to diversify the economy from reliance on oil, has only just commenced and with a young and increasingly well-educated population, together with its own sovereign wealth fund, the Kingdom has many favourable factors to become a leading service sector economy in the region.
+Vision 2030 to diversify the economy from reliance on oil, has only just commenced in previous years and with a young and increasingly well-educated population, together with its own sovereign wealth fund, the Kingdom has many favourable factors to become a leading service sector economy in the region.

-Reform efforts include a reduction of subsidies on fuel and electricity and the implementation of a 5 per cent VAT from 1st January 2018.
-The government is also striving to get women to play a greater role in the economy including recently allowing them to drive.
+Reform efforts include a reduction of subsidies on fuel and electricity and the implementation of a 5 per cent VAT back on 01 January 2018 which increased to 15 per cent VAT as of 01 July 2020.
+The government is also striving to get women to play a greater role in the economy including recently allowing them to drive back in 2019.